Efficiency ‘expert’ failed attempt to discredit SUPER THERM® ceramics thermal insulation coating

 We have 35 years expertise with thermal insulation coatings globally.
 John does not appear to have similar expertise.
 Of significant concern is that the claims he has made in his post and the testing he purports to have undertaken are not supported by evidence.
 Readers should be cautious about unsubstantiated claims and testing regarding products (even when the person posting claims to be an expert).

 John further claims that he knows how to test and prove the performance of industrial coatings.
-By using a pail with SUPER THERM® branding it infers implies that our coating SUPER THERM® was used in the test, when he has infact confirmed in writing in the post that he did not use our product In addition to this, Joseph, who appears to be John’s assistant in the video stated “we followed the manufacturer’s instructions down to the tee” which lends itself to a perception that John knows as much or more than NASA and US Federal Department of Energy in testing SUPER THERM® and coatings.
+By using a pail with SUPER THERM® branding it infers implies that our coating SUPER THERM® was used in the test, when he has infact confirmed in writing in the post that he did not use our product In addition to this, Joseph, who appears to be John’s assistant in the video stated “we followed the manufacturer’s instructions down to the tee” which lends itself to a perception that John knows as much or more than NASA and a US Energy Authority in testing SUPER THERM® and coatings.

 He also admitted in the thread after I said flippantly he was becoming a ”solar reflectivity paint and ceramic expert” his response”…indeed I am.
 You have inspired me…ceramic paints all performed worse than coatings without ceramic particles.”
 He does not provide any evidence to support this statement.